gmkmanoj/vagrant-haproxy-lb-setup/README.md

 haproxylab]# vagrant up

-Now the vagrant will create three virtualbox vm named like below and do the haproxy and nginx setup.
+Now the vagrant will download centos/7 box and create three virtualbox vm named like below and it will complete the haproxy and nginx setup.

 HAProxy
 NginxWeb1